 A good UX responds to the user: their interactions all have clear responses so they can more easily navigate and understand your UI.
 As a tool, Bootstrap is excellent to get started, but if you want to build a real quality UI you need to write a huge amount of custom CSS to get anywhere close to the look and feel of Materialize.
 It looks great even out of the box: check out their starter template.

 Materialize includes 740 Material Design Icons, which are bundled in a single font file taking advantage of the typographic rendering capabilities of modern browsers—each one can be easily incorporated with a few lines of code.

 An icon automatically scales according to the font size of its parent but you can set the size explicitly using the following commands:

 <i class=”large material-icons”>insert_chart</i>

 |Apple MobileSafari||iOS 4.2|

-Moreover, these icons are Vector-based that looks great at any scale, retina displays and low DPI display screens.
+These icons are Vector-based—they look great at any scale, and on everything from retina displays and low DPI display screens.

-Materialize has plenty of colours as opposed to bootstrap, which has only a few.
+Materialize has a huge variety of colours compared to Bootstrap, which has only a few.
 In bootstrap the colour for warning is red, for success it’s green and so on.
-But in material design the color palette is based on base colors.
-Each of these colors is defined with a base color class and an optional lighter or darker class making it possible to choose from numerous colors in an user interface.
+But in Material Design the color palette is built around base colors.
+Each of these colors is defined with a base color class and a selection of lighter or darker classes, creating a much broader palate for your UI design.

 To apply a background color, just add the color name and light/darkness as a class to the element.